markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 The current version of the code only supports a subset of the ZX Specttum PLAY features, as follows:

-- Option to play notes from a ten-octave range of notes (including sharp and flat notes)
+- Play notes from a ten-octave range of notes (including sharp and flat notes)
-- Option to set volume independently on each channel
+- Set volume independently on each channel
-- Option to set the tempo for all three channels
+- Set the tempo for all three channels
+- Select whether each channel plays tones, white noise, or some combination of the two.

 ### Loading

-The program can be loaded from tape/ WAV audio, in two parts (a dictionary file and a block of machine code) using the following commands:
+The PLAY utility can be loaded from tape/ WAV audio in two parts (a dictionary file and a block of machine code), using the following commands:

 ```
 49152 15384 ! ( LOWER RAMTOP TO MAKE ROOM FOR MCODE )